phattharaphorn/oop-lab/README.md

  <img src="https://media.giphy.com/media/TXrq6bFwhhz8g8RtG0/giphy.gif"  width="40%" height="40%" alt="Lab gif"/>
 </p>

-# Object Oriented Programming lab
+# Object Oriented Programming - lab
 Object Oriented Programming (01076105), Computer Engineering 60 at KMITL.

-- This repository is a collection of the design and implementation of software in **Java** using **object-oriented** **programming** **techniques** that include objects, classes, polymorphism, exception handling, inheritance, and interfaces.
+- This repository is a collection of the design and implementation of software in **Java** using **object-oriented** **programming** **techniques** that include objects, class, polymorphism, exception handling, inheritance, and interfaces.
 Additional programming topics include graphical user interfaces and UML modeling of small systems.

   > **Note:** This collection of various labs about object-oriented programming is implemented in Java for practical purposes.

-## List all labs in class
+## List all the labs
 - [Lab 1](lab-1)
 - [Lab 2](lab-2)
 - [Lab 3](lab-3)